John Cunningham McLennan

 Sir John Cunningham McLennan, KBE FRS FRSC (October 14, 1867 – October 9, 1935) was a Canadian physicist.

 Born in Ingersoll, Ontario, the son of David McLennan and Barbara Cunningham, he was the director of the physics laboratory at the University of Toronto from 1906 until 1932.

 McLennan was elected a Fellow of the Royal Society in 1915.
 McLennan delivered the Guthrie lecture to the Physical Society in 1918.
 With his graduate student, Gordon Merritt Shrum, he built a helium liquefier at the University of Toronto.
-They were the second in the world to successfully produce liquid helium in 1923, 15 years after Heike Kammerlingh Onnes.
-In 1926, he was awarded the Royal Society of Canada's Flavelle Medal and in 1927 a Royal Medal.
+In 1923, they became the second group of physicists in the world to successfully produce liquid helium, 15 years after Heike Kammerlingh Onnes.
+In 1926, McLennan was awarded the Royal Society of Canada's Flavelle Medal and in 1927 a Royal Medal.

 He died in 1935 near Abbeville in France on a train from Paris to London of a heart attack.
 He is buried beside his wife in Stow of Wedale, Scotland.